-The Pathology Service is organized into five divisions: Anatomic and Molecular Pathology, Laboratory and Molecular Medicine, the Center for Integrated Diagnostics, Informatics, Education, and Research—all working together to achieve our departmental mission.
+The Pathology Service is organized into six divisions: Anatomic and Molecular Pathology, Laboratory and Molecular Medicine, the Center for Integrated Diagnostics, Informatics, Education, and Research—all working together to achieve our departmental mission.

 Pathology Major Units and Subdivisions